 Become a Patron to see this content

-This content is available exclusively to Patreon members pledging $1 or more, or having at least $1 pledged in total.
+This content is available exclusively to members of Justin's Patreon at or higher tier, or having at least $1 pledged in total.

 A great article on explaining what OTV is and how it compares to VXLAN